hseymo/reduxprez/README.md

 ## Contributing
 ---
-This project was completed by myself, Haley Seymour, as part of the University of Washington Web Development Bootcamp.
+This project was completed by myself, Haley Seymour.
 If you would like to contribute, please do and let me know if you have any questions.

 <br>